SRT / VTT / ASS Subtitle Formats

 Field Explanation:

-Layer: Layer, controls the stacking order of subtitles, the larger the number, the higher the layer.
+Layer: The layer, controls the stacking order of subtitles, the larger the number, the higher the layer.

 - Example: